Bogdanovic, Capela lead Hawks past Raptors 107-103

 Hawks: Capela had his 36th double-double by halftime. … F Danilo Gallinari sat out a second straight game with a sore right foot. … G Tony Snell, whose jump shot at the buzzer beat the Raptors on March 11, is out with a sprained ankle.

-Raptors: Went 6 of 30 from behind the arc before Flynn made four late in he game. … G Fred VanVleet missed his sixth game with a left hip flexor. … G Kyle Lowry (rest) did not play for the seventh time in eight games.
+Raptors: Despite a 21-34 record, the Raptors have outscored their opponents by 19 points. … G Fred VanVleet missed his sixth game with a left hip flexor. … G Kyle Lowry (rest) did not play for the seventh time in eight games.

 UP NEXT